VijaiVenkatesan/Agentic_AI_Resume_Chatbot/README.md

 4. Preview not working
 - PDF preview uses extracted text (not iframe)
-- mages display inline with base64
+- Images display inline with base64
 - Use Download button for original file

 🤝 Contributing